thelonehegelian/auction_v2/README.md

 # Auction Contract

 # Note to the assessor
-- the code is over-commented, but that is just for the assignment
+- the code is over-commented, but that is just for the assignment, please excuse that

 ## Description and Logic